Skip to content Skip to main navigation Report an accessibility issue

 The project with Volkswagen of America (VWoA) is Life Cycle Analysis of Automotive Composite Materials.
 ISSE and VWoA are embarking on a detailed study of the life cycle assessment (LCA) of automotive materials.
 This includes an in-depth analysis of paper composites and sheet molding compounds.
 The project will develop a VW-specific LCA framework to conduct cradle-to-gate LCAs for these materials, examining their end-of-life scenarios and impact on carbon footprint.
 Additionally, the study will compare sheet molding compounds with traditional metallic automotive materials to assess their environmental benefits.
 The expanded objective of this initiative is to design a bespoke LCA framework for VWoA and investigate ways to significantly reduce emissions by increasing the use of fiber-based composites and optimizing the sizing characteristics of sheet molding compounds.
 The project aims to uncover innovative ways to integrate these materials into VWoA’s manufacturing processes, improve the environmental efficiency of their vehicles, and contribute to a more sustainable automotive industry.

-Both projects are a result of ISSE’s robust commitment to forging productive relations with businesses and industries relevant to sustainability through decarbonization, resilient supply chains, cleaner fuels, climate change, water resources, and smart manufacturing.
+Both projects are a result of ISSE’s robust commitment to forging productive relations with businesses and industries relevant to sustainability through decarbonization, resilient supply chains, cleaner fuels, Earth System Modeling, water resources, and smart manufacturing.

 Empower Equality in Resilience: Kickstarting a Southeastern Climate Solutions Venture